BaddyMAK/Data_cleaning_and_transformation/README.md

-# Data Cleaning and Data Transformation
+# Data Cleaning

-In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation.
+In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning.

+Data cleaning is a fundamental and an essential step for any data science project.
+It is the first task that must be accomplished by any data scientist when obtaining the raw data for first time.

-This two processes are fundamental and essential for any data science project.
-They aim to provide high quality, consistent and reliable data to build your model, finding proper insights or trends and taking the right decision.
+Finally, Data cleaning aims to provide high quality, consistent and reliable data to build our machine learning model, finding proper insights or trends and taking the right decision.

 <div>
 <img src="images/Data-Cleaning-scaled.jpeg "Data cleaning" width="500"/>